Lovelock Cave

-Lovelock Cave (NV-Ch-18) is a North American archaeological site previously known as Sunset Guano Cave, Horseshoe Cave, and Loud Site 18.
+Lovelock Cave (NV-Ch-18) is an archaeological site located near Lovelock in rural Churchill County, Nevada, United States.
+It has previously been known as Sunset Guano Cave, Horseshoe Cave, and Loud Site 18.
 The cave is about 150 feet long and 35 feet wide.
 Lovelock Cave is one of the most important classic sites of the Great Basin region because the conditions of the cave are conducive to the preservation of organic and inorganic material.
 The cave was placed on the National Register of Historic Places on May 24, 1984.
 It was the first major cave in the Great Basin to be excavated, and the Lovelock Cave people are part of the University of California Archaeological Community's Lovelock Cave Station.

 History

-The large rock shelter is north of modern-day Humboldt Sink.
-Lovelock Cave is in the Lake Lahontan region, next to the former lakebed of Lake Lahontan.
-It was formed by the lake's currents and wave action.
-It was first a rock shelter.
+The large rock shelter is north of modern-day Humboldt Sink, next to the former lakebed of Lake Lahontan.
+Lake Lahontan was a large Pleistocene-era pluvial lake that covered much of western Nevada.
+Initially a rock shelter, the lake's currents and wave action carved it into a cave.
 Eventually an earthquake collapsed the overhang of the mouth.
-Lake Lahontan was a large Pleistocene pluvial lake that covered much of western Nevada.
-Due to drier Holocene climate the water elevation dropped and much smaller lakes remain such as Lake Humboldt, Pyramid Lake, and Carson Lake.
-The dry environment of the cave resulted in a wealth of well-preserved artifacts that provide a glimpse on how people lived in the area.
+The drier Holocene climate dropped the water elevation, which created several smaller lakes, such as Lake Humboldt, Pyramid Lake, and Carson Lake.
+The dry environment of the cave resulted in a wealth of well-preserved artifacts from prior inhabitants, spanning over 4,000 years of occupation.
 Lovelock Cave was in use as early as 2580 BC but was not intensively inhabited until around 1000 BC.
-People occupied Lovelock Cave for over 4,000 years.
-The initial discoveries of artifacts and excavations, in the early 20th century, were not very well executed, which resulted in a loss of archaeological information.
-However more recent investigations were more careful and meticulous.
-A wealth of knowledge pertaining to life on the Great Basin has come from this important site because many unique artifacts have been successfully recovered.
+The earliest discoveries of artifacts and excavations in the early 20th century were not very well executed, which resulted in a loss of archaeological information; more recent investigations were more careful and meticulous.

 Earliest discovery of artifacts

 In 1911 two miners, David Pugh and James Hart, were hired to mine for bat guano from the cave to be used as fertilizer.
 They removed a layer of guano estimated to be 3 to 6 feet deep and weighing about 250 tons.
 Heizer and Napton's review of the excavation states “[the guano] was dug up from the upper cave deposits, screened on the hillside outside the cave, and shipped to a fertilizer company in San Francisco.”
 Miners had dumped the top layers of Lovelock into a heap outside of the cave.
-The miners were aware of the artifacts but only the most interesting specimens were saved.
+The miners were aware of the artifacts but only the specimens they deemed most interesting were saved.
 The first exploration was unsystematic and the loss of material and damage to the site strata was considerable in large portions of the cave.
 L.L.
 Loud of the Anthropology Department at the University of California was contacted by the mining company when the refuse left by the ancient people proved so plentiful that fertilizer could no longer be collected.